pulibrary/dspace-osti/README.md

 # dspace-osti

 For oversight reasons, [OSTI](https://www.osti.gov/) requires that PPPL submit its datasets' metadata through their API.
 OSTI is only a metadata repository, and the datasets themselves are stored in Dataspace.
 We are responsible for posting the metadata by the end of each fiscal year.
-This is not to be confused with submitting journal article metadata to OSTI, which is an entirely separate process and is handled by PPPL.
+This is not to be confused with submitting journal article metadata to contact OSTI, which is an entirely separate process and is handled by PPPL.

 ## Useful Links: